How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Conclusion

 \section{Conclusion}

 This paper addresses the critical issue of catastrophic forgetting in large language models (LLMs) during domain-specific fine-tuning.
-We propose a novel fine-tuning framework to preserve general-purpose knowledge while enabling effective domain-specific learning by utilizing a dual-objective optimization strategy.
-Our approach ensures that general capabilities are retained, while the model adapts efficiently to new domains, minimizing knowledge degradation in tasks outside the fine-tuned domain.
+We propose a novel fine-tuning framework that preserves general capabilities while enabling efficient adaptation to new domains, minimizing knowledge loss in tasks outside the fine-tuned domain.
 Additionally, we introduce a layer-wise coefficient to adjust the balance between regularization loss and cross-entropy loss dynamically.
 This adjustment accounts for the varying contributions of different layers to both generalization and domain-specific learning.
-Extensive experiments in scientific and biological domains show that our framework effectively mitigates catastrophic forgetting and achieves superior performance in domain-specific tasks.
+Extensive experiments in scientific, physical, and medical tasks show that our framework effectively mitigates catastrophic forgetting while maintaining performance in domain-specific tasks.